cran/brxx/README.md

 Functions
 ---------
-* __bcov__: Given an N by p data matrix, this function will estimate a variance covariance matrix based on a prior inverse Wishart distribution.
+* __bcov__: Given an N by P data matrix, this function will estimate a variance covariance matrix based on a prior inverse Wishart distribution.
 Priors can be specified, if none are specified default prior variances are sample variances and default prior covariances are zero.
 A Gibbs sampling approach is implemented.
 Convergence should be assessed before interpreting results.
 Alpha and beta prior reliability parameters also need to be specified.
 See below for a discussion of prior selection.
 Alpha can be interpreted as prior true score variance and beta as prior error variance for the test.
 For additional details on Bayesian methods and Monte Carlo Markov Chain procedures, see Hoff, P. D. (2009).
 A first course in Bayesian statistical methods.
 New York: Springer.
-* __bcor__: Given an N by p data matrix, this function will estimate a correlation matrix based on a prior inverse Wishart distribution.
+* __bcor__: Given an N by P data matrix, this function will estimate a correlation matrix based on a prior inverse Wishart distribution.
 Priors can be specified, if none are specified default prior variances are sample variances and default prior covariances are zero.
 A Gibbs sampling approach is implemented.
 Convergence should be assessed before interpreting results.
 Alpha and beta prior reliability parameters also need to be specified.
 See below for a discussion of prior selection.
 Alpha can be interpreted as prior true score variance and beta as prior error variance for the test.
 For additional details on Bayesian methods and Monte Carlo Markov Chain procedures, see Hoff, P. D. (2009).
 A first course in Bayesian statistical methods.
 New York: Springer.
 * __bomega__: This function is intended as an add on feature for measurement model estimation by blavaan.
 If a blavaan model is specified with k items loading onto a single factor, bomega will extract the loadings and error variances to estimate coefficient omega from the model object.
 Then, given prior true score variance (alpha) and prior error variance (beta), coefficient omega internal consistency reliability is estimated as a beta distributed random variable.
 For more information on blavaan, see https://faculty.missouri.edu/~merklee/blavaan/.
 * __bomega_general__: This function estimates coefficient omega internal consistency reliability from user specified item loadings and error variances, in addition to prior estimates of true score variance (alpha) and prior error variance (beta).
 * __brxx_Cor__: When X any Y variables are specified with this function, reliability is estimated based on their correlation.
 The bcov function is used (see above).
 True score variance is estimated as the covariance between measures and error variance is estimated as SD_x*SD_2_y-Cov(x,y).
 These values, plus alpha prior true score variance and beta prior error variance are used to estimate reliability as a beta distributed random variable.